James FitzJames, 1st Duke of Berwick: Early life

 In 1689 Berwick accompanied his father to Ireland and fought in the Irish campaign at the Siege of Derry, the Battle of Cavan and the Battle of the Boyne during which he led a charge, was unhorsed and almost killed in the melee.
 When his father departed for France after the Boyne, Berwick remained with the Jacobite Irish Army during the retreat to Limerick.

-On 2 August he was one of the Generals, with Patrick Sarsfield and Boisselau who shored up the defences at Limerick awaiting the Williamite assault; thereafter they rode north across the Shannon with a few Guards.
-On 22 June 1691, Berwick was with the French general the Marquis de St Ruth, at Aughrim, a site of his choosing when General Ginckel appeared over the hill with a superior force of 18,000 Williamites.
+On 2 August he was one of the generals, with Patrick Sarsfield and Boisselau, who shored up the defences at Limerick awaiting the Williamite assault; thereafter they rode north across the Shannon with a few Guards.
+On 22 June 1691, Berwick was with the French general Charles Chalmot de Saint-Ruhe, at Aughrim, a site of his choosing when General de Ginkel appeared over the hill with a superior force of 18,000 Williamites.
 The defenders were surrounded on one side by peat bog, and on the other Kilcommodon Hill.
 Berwick was with Sarsfield's corps on the Irish right, who had an uncommitted reserve, when The Blues smashed through the Irish lines on the left, broke the Irish Dragoons, and caused a general panic to ensue.
-General St Ruth was decapitated by a stray cannonball, but Sarsfield was too late to rescue the situation.
-He retired with Berwick to the relative safety of Limerick, which Ginckel besieged on 25 August.
+General St Ruhe was decapitated by a stray cannonball, but Sarsfield was too late to rescue the situation.
+He retired with Berwick to the relative safety of Limerick, which de Ginkel besieged on 25 August.
 Under the terms of Treaty of Limerick, signed on 3 October, all Irish contingents were banished to the continent forever.
 These soldiers became known as the Wild Geese.
 James II created Berwick Colonel of the 1st Troop, Wild Geese.
 Berwick arrived too late at the siege of Cork with 4,000 French troops, but unable to effect a result, he withdrew; Marlborough marched west to Kinsale to deal with 18,000 Frenchmen.
 It was at this time that he undertook a number of secret visits to England on behalf of the Jacobite cause.